 Why does Carroll work for our students whereas other schools have not?
-It’s because we set-up our classrooms and tutoring to provide exactly what children with dyslexia need - small group and individualized instruction.
+It’s because we set up our classrooms and tutoring to provide exactly what children with dyslexia need - small group and individualized instruction.
 Overall, the school’s student to teacher ratio is 3:1.
-However, teaching children to master the challenges of the written word most often occurs in our 1:1 tutorial.
+However, teaching children to master the challenges of the written word most often occurs in our 1:1 or small group tutorial.

 By minimizing group sizes, our teachers and tutors are able to customize instruction so each student can master decoding, reading fluency, comprehension, written expression, and mathematics.
-Each child receives individualized, multisensory, systematic Orton-Gillingham instruction designed specifically to deliver what she or he most needs to become a strong reader.
-This approach is reinforced throughout each day as a child engages in language arts instruction, content learning, and project-based instruction.
+Students receives individualized, multisensory, systematic Orton-Gillingham instruction designed specifically to deliver what she or he most needs to become a strong learner.
+This approach is reinforced throughout each day, in each classroom (from tutoring to math to science), as a child engages in content learning and project-based instruction.